8 Best Renters Insurance Companies in Washington of 2023

 Progressive renters insurance is known for its user-friendly website and app that offers a lot of customer autonomy, many discounts to lower your premium, and the ability to work for a world-class and reputable company.

-Progressive renters is not cheap.
+Progressive renters are not cheap.
 The average policy cost is $206 per year, which is way higher than any of the insurers we reviewed here.

-But the company has come up with a way to pay your premium by offering four different payment options.
+However, the company has devised a way to pay your premium by offering four payment options.

-Progressive offers payment options that cater to most people or payment options that may be best for your budget.
+Progressive offers payment options that cater to most people or may be best for your budget.

 In addition, if you bundle renters and auto insurance with Progressive, you get an extra five percent discount on your auto policy.

-And for those who get a quote and take out a policy three days later, you get a discount.
+And you get a discount for those who get a quote and take out a policy three days later.

 If you bundle renters and auto and one claim applies to both, you only need to pay a single deductible.